What is the Secret to a Good Marinade?

 • Latin American marinades might use lime juice, cumin, and chili peppers.

-Purpose of Marinating Foods
+Purpose of Marinating in Cooking

 Marinating isn’t just about flavor—it’s about improving the texture and overall quality of the food.
 Here are the key benefits of marinating: